parkerallbritton/WeMissMello/README.md

 **Required Must-have Stories**

 * User can see most-wanted list
-* User can choose specific categories of most-wanted individuals, filtering usual stream down
+* User can choose specific categories of most-wanted individuals, filtering the usual stream down
 * User can tap on the photo shown of an individual and be taken to a detail screen

 ### 2. Screen Archetypes